Professional Advisory - Duty to Report

 Legal and Disciplinary Implications

-- Under the CFSA, every person who performs professional or official duties with respect to children, including teachers, early childhood educators and principals, is liable on conviction to a fine of up to $1,000 if they fail to report a suspicion based on information obtained in the course of their professional or official duties. (s.
-72(4), CFSA)
+- Under the CYFSA, every person who performs professional or official duties with respect to children, including teachers, early childhood educators and principals, is liable on conviction to a fine of up to $5,000 if they fail to report a suspicion based on information obtained in the course of their professional or official duties. (s.
+125(9) , CYFSA)

-- Under the Professional Misconduct Regulation, College members can be found guilty of professional misconduct if they fail to comply with duties under the Child and Family Services Act. (s.
+- • Under the Professional Misconduct Regulation of the Ontario College of Teachers Act (OCTA), College members can be found guilty of professional misconduct if they fail to comply with duties under the CYFSA. (s.
 1, para.
 27)

-- Employers who are aware or made aware of a member’s failure to make a report under the CFSA are required to report the failure to act to the College. (s 43, OCTA)
+- Employers who are aware or made aware of a member's failure to make a report under the CYFSA are required to report the failure to act to the College. (s 43.2, OCTA)

-- Where a member reports his or her suspicions of abuse of a child by another member, the reporting member, if subject to the Teaching Profession Act, is required to provide the other member with a copy of the adverse report.
-A copy need not be provided where the adverse report concerns suspected sexual abuse of a student by the other member. (s.18.(1)(b) under the regulation)
+- Where a member reports their suspicions of abuse of a child by another member, the reporting member, if subject to the Teaching Profession Act, is required to provide the other member with a copy of the adverse report.
+A copy need not be provided where the adverse report concerns suspected sexual abuse of a student by the other member. (s.18.(1)(b) and (c) under the regulation)

 Advice to Members